-Fantastic Fill in the Blanks Social Media
+Fantastic Fill in the Blanks on Social Media

-Fantastic fill in the blanks social media can definitely attract more traffic to your website.
+Fantastic fill in the blanks for social media can definitely attract more traffic to your website.
 People love to use their imagination and share it with others online.

 Do you remember Mad Libs?
 Those books filled with one-page stories filled with blanks that invited you to insert your own keywords?
 They were invented in 1953 by Leonard Stern and Roger Price, who published the first Mad Libs book themselves in 1958.
 It turns out that these guys were ahead of their time in recognizing the power of the ‘blank’.

-Fill in the blanks social media can prompt people to think about activities they would like to do and places they would love to visit.
+Fill in the blanks can prompt people to think about activities they would like to do and places they would love to visit.
 For example, Disney posted, “If I could spend a day with a Disney character, I would choose _______.”

 This is a great way to encourage creative responses as well as to promote engagement with your posts and tweets.
 The blanks are essentially ‘platforms’ for people to share their creativity.